airswap/airswap-about/instant/run-makers.md

 Makers are HTTP servers that implement the [Maker API](#maker-api) using [JSON-RPC 2.0](http://www.jsonrpc.org/specification).
-To be accessible by other applications and websites, the server must be run at a public URL with [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) enabled.
-The URL then must be staked on an _indexer_ contract that takers query based on the tokens being traded.
-To get started, you can either use the Maker Kit or build your own maker.
+To be accessible by other applications and websites, these servers run at public endpoints with [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) enabled.
+Each endpoint (locator) is staked on an _indexer_ contract that takers query based on the tokens they wish to trade.

+# Concepts

+On AirSwap there are **makers**, generally available to trade, and **takers**, everyday people looking to buy or sell tokens.
+These two roles form the upper "liquidity" level of the network.
+At the lower "protocol" level of the network, where the software used by makers and takers interacts with Ethereum, there are **signers**, who set and cryptographically sign terms (an order), and **senders** who submit those terms for execution and settlement on the Swap contract.
+Within the [AirSwap Instant](https://instant.airswap.io/) system, a maker is always the **signer** and a taker is always the **sender** throughout the protocol implementation.

+- [**_Orders_**](./orders-and-signatures.md#creating-orders) are signed and executable trades and [**_Quotes_**](./orders-and-signatures.md#quotes) are indicative prices.
+Makers should provide both.
+- **_Intent_** is a signal to takers that a maker is trading specific tokens, including contact information (locator), without pricing.
+- **_Locators_** take the form of `hostname[:port][/path]` and resolve to web servers that implement the Maker API.
+The max length is 32 characters and `https://` is implied.

 # Quick Start

 ## Tutorials

-- [_Deploy a Serverless Maker Bot on AirSwap_](https://medium.com/fluidity/deploy-a-serverless-maker-bot-on-airswap-part-i-1f711ff4d379) in just a few steps using Maker Kit and ZEIT.
+- [_Deploy a Serverless Maker Bot on AirSwap_](https://medium.com/fluidity/deploy-a-serverless-maker-bot-on-airswap-part-i-1f711ff4d379) using Maker Kit and ZEIT.

 ## Examples

 - [_Maker Kit_](https://github.com/airswap/airswap-maker-kit) includes tools and [examples](https://github.com/airswap/airswap-maker-kit-examples) to help you run a maker.

-# Build Your Own

-## Terminology

-At the liquidity level, a **maker** is a trading party that is generally available to provide pricing and make trades.
-A **taker** is a trading party that trades one-off or periodically and accepts the pricing of makers.
-Makers are expected to implement the following methods taking the API role of **signer** in all cases.
-The following Maker API is implemented by makers via JSON-RPC over HTTP.
-At the API level, a **signer** is the party that creates and cryptographically signs an order, and a **sender** is the party that sends it to the blockchain for settlement.

-## Maker API
+# Maker API

+The following methods must be implemented as JSON-RPC over HTTP.
+See an [example implementation](https://github.com/airswap/airswap-maker-kit-examples/blob/master/api/handlers.js#L170).

-### `getSenderSideQuote`
+## `getSenderSideQuote`

 Given a `signerParam` and token pair, return a complete quote.
 The `senderParam` value is the amount the taker would send.
 The taker is **buying** from you.